BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 === "Linux"

     In Linux you need the following dependencies: cmake, gcc and g++ compiler, zlib, qtcreator, git, gettext, java, netbeans, libreadline-dev

+    NOTE: Cmake 4.x seems to raise compiler error.
+Use 3.x or lower?

     gettext is for compiling glib
     libreadline-dev is needed for our LUA experiments.